nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### What is sorting Stalls and Reviews feature about?

-`ssort`: The Sort Stalls mechanism is facilitated by `Model` and `StallsComparatorList`.
+`ssort`: The sort stalls mechanism is facilitated by `Model` and `StallsComparatorList`.
 This feature allows the user to sort all stalls by specified criterion.
 The list of supported sorting criteria is stored in `StallsComparatorList` enum class as enum constants.
 Each enum constant has a `Comparator<Stall>` field that will be passed in as an argument for `Model.sortStalls()` for sorting the stall list.

-`rsort`: The Sort Reviews mechanism is facilitated by `Model` and `ReviewsComparatorList`.
+`rsort`: The sort reviews mechanism is facilitated by `Model` and `ReviewsComparatorList`.
 This feature allows the user to sort all reviews by specified criterion.
 The list of supported sorting criteria is stored in `ReviewsComparatorList` enum class as enum constants.
 Each enum constant has a `Comparator<Review>` field that will be passed in as an argument for `Model.sortReviews()` for sorting the review list.

 For the command, the feature extends `Command`, and is implemented as such:
 * `ssort CRITERION`